vmstio/vmstio/docus/content/rules/process.md

 ## Appeals

-Users can appeal actions of moderators or directors.
-In such cases actions of moderators will be reviewed by directors or the administrator, and moderation actions taken by directors will be reviewed by the administrator.
+Users can appeal actions of moderators.
+In such cases actions of moderators will be reviewed by an administrator, and after additional discussion or deliberation the appeal may be accepted or denied.

 ## Brand Accounts

-Moderators should also see our policy on Brand accounts. [https://docs.vmst.io/brands/](https://docs.vmst.io/brands/)
+Moderators should also see our policy on [Brand Accounts](/rules/brands/).

 While we try to vet these through the application process, they make it through from time to time.
-These types of violations should be handled by Directors or Administrators.
+These types of violations should be handled by Administrators.
 In most cases they’ll be asked to migrate their account to a different instance.

 ## Extremism

 We have a zero tolerance policy for violations of the bigotry or extremism policies.
 If you find users posting openly hateful content you are authorized to delete the offensive posts and suspend the user’s account.

-If the account has just signed up or their time on the instance has only been used for such content, reach out to a Director of Administrator for immediate deletion of the account profile.
+If the account has just signed up or their time on the instance has only been used for such content, reach out to an Administrator for immediate deletion of the account profile.

 ## Sexual Content